gzachariadis/Python.Challenges/README.md

 ##### Objective

-We need a function that can transform a number (integer) into a string.
+- Create a Function that can transform a number (integer) into a string.

 ##### Constaints